 The Administrative Professional certificate equips students with the skills and knowledge to become an effective office professional.
 Students will learn essential office skills such as basic accounting, office management, organizational politics, software applications, business communication, and event management.

 |Business AdministrationFull-time, Open Studies, Online|

-Whether you have well-defined goals such as becoming an accountant, an entrepreneur, a business operations manager, or a human resources professional, the Business Administration diploma program provides a strong foundation for any business career you might choose.
+Whether you have well-defined goals such as becoming an accountant, an entrepreneur, a business operations manager, a human resources professional, or a financial services representative, the Business Administration diploma program provides a strong foundation for any business career you might choose.
 Students will explore innovative trends and practices while acquiring the skills and knowledge relevant to current and future industry needs.

 NorQuest's program integrates practical learning experiences with unique content for a truly different business program.
 The practical and intensive training throughout the program helps our graduates become in-demand job candidates.

 |Dental Office AssistantFull-time|

 This 12-week, fast-paced Dental Office Assistant program will prepare graduates to work in dental practice settings such as denture clinics, orthodontist and specialist offices, dental labs, and other dental-related businesses and healthcare industries.
 Students will learn clerical and administrative tasks such as scheduling appointments, billing, filing, customer service and using dental software.
 This program will provide students with the basic knowledge of dental terminology and applications, administrative skills, and work experience needed to be successful in their role.

 |Hospital Unit ClerkFull-time, Part-time, Online|

 Hospital unit clerks play a vital role in managing communication and information in hospital nursing units, and are the first point of contact for patients.
 Learn medical terminology, how to process medical orders, communication skills, administrative procedures, and computer skills.
 Offered in fast-paced in-person or online, you can obtain your certificate in just four months, including a one-month practicum in a medical setting.